Abhishek-1804/abhishekdeshpande_portfolio/README.md

 ```
 4. ```npm start``` project and customize it
 5. Run ```npm i gh-pages --save-dev```
-6. Use npm run deploy to deploy to github pages
+6. Use ```npm run deploy``` to deploy to github pages.
+DO NOT PUSH ON MAIN BRANCH. ```npm run deploy``` takes care of deployment and restructuring
-7. DO NOT PUSH ON MAIN BRANCH. ```npm run deploy``` takes care of deployment and restructuring.
+7. To make additional changes, create another branch and make updates on that.
+Then merge it with the main branch and deploy

 ```
 ⚠️ Note that:

-- if you want to have portfolio on different repository than `{username}.github.io`, set `homepage` in `package.json` to `https://{username}.github.io/{repository-name}/` before deploying portfolio
+- If you want to have your portfolio on different repository than `{username}.github.io`, set `homepage` in `package.json` to `https://{username}.github.io/{repository-name}/` before deploying portfolio

-- if you want to run it locally with npm run start, make sure that you have edited homepage property or json data won't load
+- If you want to run it locally with npm run start, make sure that you have edited homepage property or json data won't load
 ```